 Consider visiting for annual celebrations of the Chinese New Year, which feature traditional foods and cultural activities for 15 days between January 21 and February 20.
 In December, you can time your visit to coincide with the Christmas Farmers Market featuring local produce, baked goods, and other Christmas goodies, as well as farm visits and activities for kids.

-What are the top things to do in Subang Jaya?
+Top things to do in Subang Jaya

 About 30 minutes north of Subang Jaya, you’ll find the Batu Caves, one of the most important Hindu shrines in the world.
 A 140-foot statue of Lord Morugan, a Hindu deity, stands guard in front of the towering rainbow staircase that leads to the entrance of the caves.
 Inside, you’ll find shrines, temples, and statues built amongst the natural features of the rock caves, giving this religious sanctuary a magical appearance.
 Be sure to bring plenty of water for the trek up the nearly 300 stairs, and watch out for monkeys who might try to steal your snacks.